-Two publications employed the calculation of the unbound fraction (fu) using either a polynomial (27) 27 or an exponential approach.
-(28)28 Additionally, one publication devised its own transformation to predict CEFu from CEFt(29).
-29 For the quantitation of CEFu, UF and equilibrium dialysis (ED) were used in 6 and 2 publications respectively whereas the method employed was not explicitly defined in one publication.
-(23) 40 It is worth noting that 8 out of the 9 formulas used albuminemia as a significant predictor of Bmax.
+Two publications employed the calculation of the unbound fraction (fu) using either a polynomial (27) or an exponential approach.
+(28) Additionally, one publication devised its own transformation to predict CEFu from CEFtot.
+(29) For the quantitation of CEFu, UF and equilibrium dialysis (ED) were used in 6 and 2 publications respectively whereas the method employed was not explicitly defined in one publication.
+(23) It is worth noting that 8 out of the 9 formulas used albuminemia as a significant predictor of Bmax.

-Unbound ceftriaxone modeling & CEFt optimal thresholds
+Ceftriaxone free fraction modeling & CEFtot optimal thresholds